Oji Paper Company

 Oji Holdings Corporation (王子ホールディングス株式会社, Ōji Hōrudingusu Kabushiki-gaisha) is a Japanese manufacturer of paper products.
-In 2012 the company was the third largest company in the global forest, paper and packaging industry.

-The company's stock is listed on the Tokyo Stock Exchange and the stock is constituent of the Nikkei 225 stock index.
+In 2012, the company was the third-largest company in the global forest, paper, and packaging industry.
+Its stock is listed on the Tokyo Stock Exchange and is a constituent of the Nikkei 225 stock index.

-In 2012, Oji Paper restructured as a holding company, spinning off the paper division into a separate wholly owned company under the Oji Paper name.
+In 2012, Oji Paper restructured as a holding company, spinning off its paper division into a separate, wholly owned subsidiary under the original Oji Paper name.

 Operations

 Oji Paper produces paper for printing, writing, and packaging.
-It also manufactures containers made from paper products, chemicals used in the production of paper and paper packaging equipment.
+It also manufactures containers made from paper products, chemicals used in paper production, and paper packaging equipment.

-The company has 86 production sites throughout Japan, and forestry operations in Australia, Brazil, Canada, China, Germany, New Zealand and other countries worldwide.
+The company has 86 production sites throughout Japan, and forestry operations in Australia, Brazil, Canada, China, Germany, New Zealand, and other countries worldwide.

 History

-Oji Paper Company was founded February 12, 1873 by industrialist Shibusawa Eiichi as Shoshi Kaisha (抄紙会社).
-Mills were established in 1875 in the village of Ōji, at the time a suburb of Tokyo, and in 1889 in Shizuoka.
-In 1893 Shibusawa renamed the company Oji Paper after the location of its first mill.
-William Anderson went to Japan to oversee the erection of the paper mill in 1871.
+Oji Paper Company was founded on February 12, 1873, by industrialist Shibusawa Eiichi as Shoshi Kaisha (抄紙会社).
+Mills were established in 1875 in the village of Ōji (then a suburb of Tokyo) and in 1889 in Shizuoka.
+In 1893, Shibusawa renamed the company Oji Paper after the location of its first mill.
+Earlier, in 1871, William Anderson had traveled to Japan to oversee the construction of the initial paper mill.

 In 1933, Oji Paper merged with Fuji Paper and Karafuto Industries, developing into an oligopolistic corporation that produced 80 percent of Japan's Western-style paper.

-Following World War II, in order to prevent anti-competitive activities caused by overconcentration, the Excess Economic Powers Decentralization Act was implemented, breaking up the company into three components: Tomakomai Paper, Jujo Paper, and Honshu Paper.
+Following World War II, the Excess Economic Powers Decentralization Act was implemented to prevent anti-competitive activities caused by overconcentration.
+This law broke the company up into three separate entities: Tomakomai Paper, Jujo Paper, and Honshu Paper.

-Tomakomai Paper began as a one-plant operation, but upon its expansion into Kasugai, Aichi in 1952, the company was renamed Oji Paper Industries, and in 1960, it was renamed Oji Paper again.
-Oji Paper expanded its business through acquiring competitors including Kita Nippon Paper, Nippon Pulp Industries, and Toyo Pulp.
+Tomakomai Paper began as a single-plant operation.
+However, upon expanding into Kasugai, Aichi, in 1952, the company was renamed Oji Paper Industries, and in 1960, it was renamed Oji Paper again.
+The company expanded its business by acquiring competitors, including Kita Nippon Paper, Nippon Pulp Industries, and Toyo Pulp.

-In 1993, Oji Paper merged with Kanzaki Paper to become New Oji Paper, and furthermore, in 1996, New Oji Paper and Honshu Paper merged again to become Oji Paper.
+In 1993, Oji Paper merged with Kanzaki Paper to become New Oji Paper.
+In 1996, New Oji Paper and Honshu Paper merged to become Oji Paper once again.

-In 2012 Oji Paper transferred to a pure holding company system and started anew under the trade name Oji Holdings Corporation.
+In 2012, Oji Paper transitioned to a pure holding company system and started anew under the trade name Oji Holdings Corporation.